jeremyf/hydramata-works/documents/lecture-notes.md

 > Just like Rails itself is a carefully curated collection of APIs and DSLs.
 > -- [David Heinemeier-Hansson](http://david.heinemeierhansson.com/2012/the-parley-letter.html)

-That convention changes overtime;
+But, lets assume convention is our *modus operandi*.
-It is the manifestion of an ever shifting understanding of the problem space that Rails addresses.
+Conventions change overtime; Convention is the manifestion of an ever shifting understanding of the problem space that Rails addresses.

 > Rails once valued convention over configuration, a very long time ago, but today values
 > *curation over configuration*
 > -- [Giles Bowkett](http://gilesbowkett.blogspot.com/2013/02/the-lie-of-convention-over-configuration.html)

+@TODO - What does this mean?

 ### Hydra Philosophies